doenikoe/az-idatepicker/README.md

 ## Issues
 If you found any bugs please do not hesitate to give us feedback by reporting issue in our github repository

+## Care for pull request ?
+This wiki explain how to prepare your local development environment.
+Let's start contributing in az-idatepicker development.

 ## Star
 :point_right: Support us by give a star :star: